Fillability obstructions for high-dimensional confoliations: Applications

 \subsection{Fillings of products of contact and symplectic manifolds}

-We prove in this subsection \Cref{cor:obstruction_weak_filling_bourgeois}.
-Recall that in this context $(M,\eta)$ is a closed and connected $(2n+1)$-dimensional overtwisted contact manifold, and $(X,\Omega)$ a closed and connected symplectic $2k$-dimensional one which is symplectically aspherical and admits weakly exact Lagrangians.
-We will first show the third item in the statement, namely that the tame c-symplectic confoliation $(\xi,\CS_{\xi,\omega})$ on $M\times X$ does not admit any weak symplectic filling that is transversely exact with respect to $N_c\times L$, where $N_c$ is a contact bLob in $M$ and $L$ a weakly exact Lagrangian in $X$.
-Note that, in this situation we \emph{globally} have \emph{regular characteristic foliations} complementary to each other, namely $\cK_{\omega}$ just given by the first factor $M\times \{\cdot\}$ and over which $\alpha$ is a contact form, and $\cK_\xi$ given by the second factor $\{\cdot\}\times X$ and over which $\omega$ is symplectic.
+We prove in this subsection \Cref{cor:split_strong_sympl_conf}.
+Recall that in this context $(M,\eta)$ is a closed and connected $(2n+1)$-dimensional overtwisted contact manifold, and $(X,\Omega)$ a closed and connected symplectic $2k$-dimensional one which is symplectically aspherical and admits a weakly exact Lagrangian.

-Notice that there is some contact bLob in $M$, for instance, there exists a (small) Plastikstufe $N_c=P$ by the $h$-principle in \cite{BEM15}.
-Then, $N = N_c \times L$ in $M\times X$ is a confoliated bLob for the c-symplectic confoliation $(\xi ,\CS_{\xi,\omega})$ as in the statement, according to the assumptions on the Lagrangian $L$.
-It is moreover transversely-exact by assumption, so the statement directly follows from \Cref{thm:obstruction_fillability}.